Naught (album)

 Naught is the second full-length album by Stolen Babies.
 Named by Rani Sharone, bassist for Stolen Babies, Naught represents hopelessness: all for naught.
 This album is darker than the prior album, There Be Squabbles Ahead.
 Many of the songs on Naught hit close to home for many of the members of Stolen Babies, and is a representation of their experiences at that time.
-The album was released on September 18, 2012 in digital download format and on October 16, 2012 in CD format through No Comment Records.
+The album was released on September 18, 2012, in digital download format and on October 16, 2012, in CD format through No Comment Records.
 On September 17, 2012, the album was made available for streaming on SoundCloud and Shockya.com.
-Naught was voted #1 in Revolver's "Album of the Week" readers poll on October 22, 2012 and #7 in The Village Voice Blog's "Ten Best Metal Albums of 2012" by Linda Leseman.
+Naught was voted No. 1 in Revolver's "Album of the Week" readers poll on October 22, 2012 and No. 7 in The Village Voice Blog's "Ten Best Metal Albums of 2012" by Linda Leseman.

 Track listing

 Naught album track listing adapted from Allmusic.

 Personnel

 Naught album personnel adapted from the CD liner notes and Allmusic.